anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Data That Show Lockdowns and Mask Mandates are Futile.md

 ![Lockdown Stringecy vs Case Change](/images/stringency-vs-change.png)

-If Covidian lockdown dogma were true, this plot would unambiguosuly slope downwards, indicating that the more stringent lockdowns are more effective at preventing cases.
+If Covidian lockdown dogma were true, this plot would unambiguosuly slope downwards, indicating that more stringent lockdowns are more effective at preventing cases.
 No such trend exists, and to point out the obvious lack of correlation in either of the above charts will have you anathematized by the Church of St. Fauci.
 "They didn't have a *real* lockdown!" they'll yell.
 Sound familiar?

 ### The costs of locking down